Doubanjiang: Chinese Chili Bean Paste

 What is a Doubanjiang Substitute?

-If you are looking for a substitute for your spicy Doubanjiang sauce, you can always go for some Thai chili sauce that is also called Sambal Oelek.
+If you are looking for a substitute for your spicy Doubanjiang sauce, you can always go for some Indonesian chili sauce that is also called Sambal Oelek.
 It has a similar spicy flavor.
 Another substitute would be gochujang which is a Korean chili paste that is made with fermented soybeans.
 You can also combine red miso with some red chili flakes to get a similar texture and heat level.

 If you find yourself really short on time and ingredients, then you can mix together black bean paste with some red chili flakes to get some texture and spice.
 On the other hand, oyster sauce can also give you similar salty and umami tones.